 Fortunately, there’s no shortage of toys for dogs in the market.
 Is there a certain type of toy that your pet dog loves playing with?
 If so, get them a few of those toys which will keep them busy throughout the day.
 However, most experts suggest a Kong.
 This stimulates your dog’s curiosity and intellect.
 Trying to get the food from inside the Kong is super challenging and fun for your dog.
 It’s completely safe and risk-free to leave your pet with one of these in the house.

 Ensure that your dog has fun ways to engage his time!
 The best way to keep your dog busy during his alone time is to use food-dispensing toys.
 These toys can avoid undesirable boredom behavior, like scratching, biting or peeing in inappropriate areas.
 But do keep in mind, to not leave your furry friend alone with a toy which can be either chewed apart or swallowed.
+Head over to our review of dog toys and interactive dog toys for more choices.

 Exercise is Still the Key!

 Your dog needs a lot of exercise during the day.
-It’s not only because it helps them to stay healthy, digest their meals faster, stimulate their cognizance and burn calories, but it also avoids boredom.
+It’s not only because it helps them to stay healthy, digest their meals faster, stimulate their cognizance, and burn calories, but it also avoids boredom.
 They will not be induced to any unpleasant behavior if they are no longer bored.

-Getting a dog can be very exciting at first, but know that it comes with a lot of responsibilities.
+Getting a dog can be very exciting at first but know that it comes with a lot of responsibilities.
 You need to adjust your routine and take care of your pup’s needs.
 Leaving your dog alone might not be dangerous, but you wouldn’t want to come back home to some destruction, right?
 What is the longest period of time that you have left your dog alone in the house?
 How did you manage?
 Do let us know in the comment section below, we’d love to know!